jitendragangwar123/Soulbound-Token/README.md

 # Soulbound-Token
-Soulbound Token used to generate the certificate on Ethereum Blockchain.
+Soulbound Tokens used to generate the certificate on Ethereum Blockchain.